michaeljfriedman/simple-neural-network/docs/Main.md

 - Variable number of hidden layers
 - Fully connected layers
 - Neuron activation function: sigmoid
-- Learning algorithm's error ("loss") function: Euclidean distance
+- Choice of two error (i.e. "loss") functions to base learning on: Euclidean distance and cross entropy
 - User-defined learning rate
 - Training until the network settles at an optimum